Author: Boat Accessories Australia Date Posted: 29 March 2019

 Not all boats have the space needed for a standard-sized ladder.
-If transom space is at a premium, a thinner ladder is ideal.
-This compact style ladder is only 255mm wide compared to a standard width of around 300mm.
-Larger ladders over 300mm wide are also available.
+If transom space is at a premium, an under platform ladder may be ideal.
+This space-saving Under Platform Telescopic Ladder with Locking Bracket is designed to be permanently mounted under a swim platform or in a recess.

 Much of the ease of using a boarding ladder comes down to the number of rungs.
 The minimum number of steps on a boat ladder is three; any less means you need to place your foot high in the water and pull yourself out of the water on to the ladder using your upper-body strength.

 Buying a boat ladder with three steps might be fine if it is only used by fit six-year-olds.
 Climbing a ladder immersed in water is a difficult feat for most adults.
 For older passengers, consider a ladder with over three steps.
 The ideal situation is that a swimmer has at least two rungs underwater so they can climb near where their feet are in the water.
 The only disadvantage of using a long ladder is that it needs retracting for storage once everyone is in the boat and you want to move off.

 Telescopic ladders are fully extended while swimming in the ocean and retracted to a smaller length out of the water when not in use.
 A folding ladder is pulled out to use and folded back up to store.
 These features allow the ladders to be up to six rungs long.
 Folded ladders are also ideal for passengers transferring from a dinghy to the boat.